dmak/jaxb-xew-plugin/README.md

 ### Ant task

+First you need to download the plugin jar (for example, from [Maven repository](http://mirrors.ibiblio.org/pub/mirrors/maven2/com/github/jaxb-xew-plugin/jaxb-xew-plugin)) and put it to your project `lib` folder.

 To use the plugin from Ant you will need something like the following in your build file:

     <taskdef name="xjc" classname="com.sun.tools.xjc.XJCTask">